 Dexterous pre-grasp manipulation has been an active area of research for decades.
-Multiple classical model-based approaches have been proposed~\cite{han_1998, dogar_2010, chang_2010, moll_2018, hang_2019}.
-They work for known objects with exact models, but require carefully hand-crafted task-dependent algorithms and suffer from uncertainty inherent in dexterous and highly dynamic manipulation.
+Multiple classical model-based approaches have been proposed~\cite{Han_1998, Dogar_2010, Chang_2010, Moll_2018, Hang_2019}.
+They work for known objects with exact models but require carefully hand-crafted, task-dependent algorithms and suffer from uncertainty inherent in dexterous and highly dynamic manipulation.

-Specifically, in our previous work~\cite{pavlichenko_2019}, we address functional grasping of novel object instances of known categories by means of re-grasping with a dual-arm robot.
-Although showing good results, the approach consists of several highly complex components and lacks an ability to swiftly react to unforeseen changes of the object pose.
+In our previous research~\cite{Pavlichenko_2019}, we address functional grasping by means of re-grasping with a dual-arm robot.
+The manipulation pipeline is implemented with several classical approaches.
+While humans commonly employ both hands simultaneously, the dexterity of a single human hand significantly exceeds the requirements for functional pre-grasp manipulation.
+A natural progression toward achieving comparable performance with robotic manipulators involves executing the same task using a single hand.
+However, achieving such highly dynamic manipulation with classical approaches is very challenging.

-To alleviate these drawbacks, data-driven approaches have been proposed.
-In particular, Deep Reinforcement Learning (DRL) and Imitation Learning (IL) using Artificial Neural Networks (ANN) to represent policies for dexterous manipulation have gained much popularity in recent years~\cite{zhu_2019, openai_2020, levine_2016}.
-By learning purely from observed experiences and/or provided demonstrations, these methods yield highly reactive policies capable of dexterous multi-finger manipulation.
+A promising solution to such problems is to leverage data-driven methods.
+In particular, DRL and Imitation Learning (IL) using Artificial Neural Networks (ANN) to represent policies for dexterous manipulation have gained much popularity in recent years~\cite{Zhu_2019, openai_2020, Levine_2016}.
+By learning purely from observed experiences and/or provided demonstrations, these methods yield interactive policies capable of dexterous multi-finger manipulation.

-Zhou et al.~\cite{zhou_2022} address pre-grasp manipulation of objects in ungraspable configurations through extrinsic dexterity.
-Their method uses model-free RL to learn pushing objects against a wall in order to achieve a graspable pose.
-The method uses minimalistic object representation, similar to our approach.
+Zhou et al.~\cite{Zhou_2022} address pre-grasp manipulation of objects in ungraspable configurations through extrinsic dexterity.
+Their method uses model-free RL to learn to push objects against a wall to achieve a graspable pose.
+The method uses a minimalistic object representation, similar to our approach.
 However, it has difficulties generalizing to objects with complex non-convex shapes.
-In our approach this issue is resolved by learned implicit category-specific geometry knowledge.
-Similarly, Sun et al.~\cite{sun_2020} use model-free RL to obtain a policy for a dual-arm robot which pushes an object next to a wall and turns it in order to grasp it with the other hand.
+In our approach, this issue is resolved by learned implicit category-specific geometry knowledge.
+Similarly, Sun et al.~\cite{Sun_2020} use model-free RL to obtain a policy for a dual-arm robot that pushes an object next to a wall and turns it to grasp it with the other hand.
 Both works use parallel grippers, which make the manipulation less dexterous.